-“Bound” is a participatory artwork in which 300 handmade passport facsimiles will be shipped to individuals around the world.
-The recipients will add images and stories to them to create a major collaborative artwork that explores the vast histories of identity, migration, ancestry, and legacies.
-These passport reproductions will be sent on a first-come, first-served basis; the resulting interventions will comprise an online archive.
+Bound is a participatory artwork in which 300 handmade passport facsimiles were shipped to individuals around the world.
+The recipients added their own images and stories to create a major collaborative artwork that explores the vast histories of identity, migration, ancestry, and legacies.
+These passport reproductions were sent on a first-come, first-served basis.
 Passports are hot-stamped by Biruta Auna.

 *NOTE: these “passports” are artworks and not legal state documents

 About the Artist